 IYM: Do the adaptations have other advantages other than stability?

 MK: Yes.
 Swami Sarvaanandaji, who teaches Extra Gentle Yoga Teacher Training, and I came up with a wall adaptation of the Bridge Pose.
 You stand with your back toward the wall.
 You lean back, bringing the crown of the head to the wall.
 That makes the shoulders drop and the weight shifts to behind the shoulders.
 This helps move the fat in the back area out of way and helps you to get your hands behind your back which gives a good stretch that people who are heavier might not otherwise get.

 IYM: Some people might think “extra gentle” implies not much of a stretch or challenge.

 MK: That is what I thought when I first took Sambasiva Neal’s (San Francisco IYI teacher) adapted class.
 When I took his class it was really fun and enjoyable.
 He has come into his own self-love and he exudes that self-acceptance to his students.

-IYM: Can you say more about self-acceptance for the overweight Yoga student?
+IYM: Can you say more about self-acceptance for the larger-bodied Yoga student?